All of us have done it at some point in our lives and heard those cracking sounds − cracking your joints is a very common habit.

 When our joints move, it affects the tendons and ligaments, which are the fibers that connect our bones and muscles in the joint.

-If a tendon is moved slightly out of place, it can make a snapping or cracking noise when it returns to its proper position.
+If a tendon is moved slightly out of place, it may make a snapping or cracking noise when it returns to its proper position.

 The ligaments can also tighten when the joint is moved and make a cracking sound.